-VI.
+VII.
 HOUSING

 If your law school offers on-campus housing to law students, ensuring the safety and equity of those students' experiences is crucial.
-Transgender and non-binary/gender non-conforming students in particular face challenges in getting safe and affirming campus housing, and, due to a number of challenges relating to family rejection, early homelessness, employment discrimination, and more, may also find it harder to afford private housing options and thus need to access less-expensive campus housing if available.
-Gender-neutral housing options, such as the ability to live with someone of the same or different sex and/or gender, should be made available to students.
+Transgender and nonbinary/gender nonconforming students in particular face challenges in getting safe and affirming campus housing, and, due to a number of challenges relating to family rejection, early homelessness, employment discrimination, and more, may also find it harder to afford private housing options and thus need to access less-expensive campus housing if available.
+Gender-neutral housing options, such as the ability to live with someone of the same or different gender, should be made available to students.
 Additionally, housing options for same-sex couples should be made available.
 Implementing gender-neutral housing gives students more freedom to choose who they are more comfortable living with - and ultimately benefits all students, not only those who identify as LGBTQ+.

-VII.
+VIII.
 SUPPORTING LGBTQ+ STUDENTS OUTSIDE OF THE CLASSROOM